umilISLab/LChange22/README.md

+[Note: Upcoming Improvements]

+We are actively enhancing our code and evaluations.
+In the near future, we will release a comprehensive journal paper detailing these advancements, along with an improved version of our codebase.
+We appreciate your interest and patience as we strive to provide more robust and refined solutions.
+Stay tuned for updates, and feel free to contact us if you'd like to test our APP algorithm.

 # LChange22

 Official repository for LChange22 - WIDID.
 Published results were produced in Python 3 programming environment on Windows 11 operating system.
 Instructions for installation assume the usage of PyPI package manager.<br/>